Herb-AI/Herb.jl/docs/src/install.md

 add Herb
 ```

-This first line will put you in pkg mode, you can see here which environment is active.
+This first line puts you in pkg mode; you can see which environment is active here.
 The second line will create a new environment for your project, if it does not exist, and activate it.
 The second line adds Herb to this new environment.
-You will see that a `Project.toml` file was added to your project folder, and in it, Herb is specified as a dependency for this project.
+You will see that this added a `Project.toml` file to your project folder, and in it, Herb is specified as a dependency for this project.

-Now, you can exit the package mode by presing backspace, and run the following command the the Julia REPL to run you script:
+Now, you can exit the package mode by pressing backspace, and run the following command in the Julia REPL to run your script:

 ```julia
 include("./src/my_first_script.jl")
 ```

-The script will now run and you will see the printed output.
+The script will now run, and you will see the printed output.
 To understand this script step-by-step, go over the [Getting Started](https://herb-ai.github.io/Herb.jl/dev/tutorials/basic_getting_started/) page.